sbekca/cursordrop/README.md

 ## Watch Folder & LocalSend

-CursorDrop watches `%USERPROFILE%\CursorDrop\` for new files.
-Anything dropped in that folder is automatically uploaded to the remote server, the path is pasted into your terminal, and the local copy is deleted.
+CursorDrop watches `~/CursorDrop/` for new files.
+Anything dropped in that folder is automatically uploaded, the path is pasted into your terminal, and the local copy is deleted.

-This works with any app, but it's especially useful with [LocalSend](https://localsend.org/):
+To send files from your phone directly into Claude Code:

-1. Install LocalSend on your PC and phone
+1. Install [LocalSend](https://localsend.org/) on your PC/Mac and phone
-2. In LocalSend settings on PC, set the save directory to `%USERPROFILE%\CursorDrop`
+2. In LocalSend settings, set the save directory to `~/CursorDrop`
 3. Enable Quick Save
 4. Send a file from your phone — the path appears in Claude Code automatically